How to Prevent Dogs Biting Kids

 IMPORTANT NOTE: In recent years, it has become risky to adopt any but the most benign temperament dogs.
 Far too many 'rescue' organizations are passing on truly dangerous dogs, many of them pitbulls or mixes.

-Code words for seriously dog-aggressive, or child-aggressive rescues - many of whom have been returned from previous adopters include 'must be only pet,' 'only for families with olderchildren,' 'chronic overarousal,' 'dog needs to decompress,' etc. (1)
+Code words for seriously dog-aggressive, or child-aggressive rescues - many of whom have been returned from previous adopters include 'must be only pet,' 'only for families with older children,' 'chronic overarousal,' 'dog needs to decompress,' etc. (1)

 Deceptive advertising puts people and their pets at serious risk (2)